Monthly Travel Indicators Summary - August 2024

 - Passenger traffic measured by TSA checkpoints continued to show year-over-year growth.

-- Eighty million passengers were screened nationally at TSA checkpoints for the month (+6% YOY).
-Ten million travelers were screened at California airports (+2 YOY).
+- Seventy-two million passengers were screened nationally at TSA checkpoints for the month (+3% YOY).
+Nine million travelers were screened at California airports (+1 YOY).

 Executive Summary International